Skip to content

 Definitions

-You can find here the API documentation where you can also download the OpenAPI schema and open it with an API testing tool.
+On both instances, you can explore the documentation online or you can also download the OpenAPI schema and open it with an API testing tool.

 • Naming requests: URL